Software Infrastructure#

 There are many tutorials on the internet on how to set up such an environment.
 Check them for yourself.

-Why virtual environment?#
+Why a virtual environment?#

-• If you work on many projects and each of them requires different libraries, or even worse - different versions of the same library, then you should use one virtual environment per project.
+• If you work on many projects and each of them requires different libraries, or even worse, different versions of the same library, then you should use one virtual environment per project.

 .py vs .ipynb#